6 Ways to Remove Carbon Pollution from the Atmosphere

 The imperative for combating climate change is to curb emissions rapidly — for example, by ramping up renewable energy, boosting energy efficiency, halting deforestation and curbing super pollutants like hydrofluorocarbons (HFCs).
-The latest climate science tells us, however, that these efforts alone aren’t enough to prevent dangerous climate change.
+The latest climate science tells us, however, that these efforts alone aren’t enough.

-To keep global temperature rise to less than 1.5-2 degrees C (2.7-3.6 degrees F), which scientists say is necessary for preventing the worst impacts of climate change, we’ll need to not only reduce emissions but also remove and store some carbon from the atmosphere.
+To keep global temperature rise to less than 1.5 degrees C (2.7 degrees F), which scientists say is necessary for preventing the worst impacts of climate change, we’ll need to not only reduce emissions but also remove and store some carbon that’s already in the atmosphere.

 Carbon removal can take numerous forms, from new technologies to land management practices.
 The big question is whether these approaches can deliver carbon removal at the scale needed in the coming decades.

-Each carbon removal approach faces challenges and limitations.
+Each carbon removal approach involves tradeoffs, including considerations around costs, resource needs (such as energy, land and water usage), the extent of local benefits or negative impacts, and technology readiness, among others.
 WRI’s series of working papers explores the possibilities and challenges of using carbon removal to combat climate change and recommends a priority set of U.S. federal policy actions to accelerate their development and deployment.

 Here are six options for removing carbon from the atmosphere: